Pegasus

 Permalink

 The URL slug for each post.
-You can leave it blank and the slug will be generated based on the title, or you can enter whatever value you like.
+You can leave it blank and have it generated from the title, or you can choose whatever you like.

 Metadata